kellertree/exploring_data/README.md

 # exploring_Data

 This repository is a Data Science and Data Analytics Repository.
-It contains personal data science and analytics projects that I have worked examples for assessment.
+It contains personal data analytics projects that I have worked.